Nassarius arcadioi

 Nassarius arcadioi is a species of sea snail, a marine gastropod mollusk in the family Nassariidae, the Nassa mud snails or dog whelks.
+Members of this family are famous for their role as the "scavengers of the sea."
+N. arcadioi is a deep-water specialist, distinguished from its shallow-water relatives by both its habitat and its refined shell sculpture.

 Description

 The shell grows to a length of 25 mm.

 Distribution

 This species occurs in the Atlantic Ocean off Mauritania at depths between 200 m and 300 m.